syncfusion-content/flutter-docs/Flutter/linear-gauge/linear-gauge-axis-labels.md

 ![flutter linear gauge label placement](images/axis-labels/label-placement.png)

-## Label position customization with offset
+## Change the label offset

-The labelOffset property allows to adjust the distance between the tick end and the labels.
-By default, the value of the label offset is 15.
+The 'labelOffset' property allows to adjust the distance between the tick-end and the labels.

 {% highlight dart %}